Southern Cross of Honor: History

+In 1898, Mary Ann Cobb Erwin was the originator of the idea of a Cross of Honor; her father was the Confederate politician Howell Cobb.
+The suggestion was received by the United Daughters of the Confederacy (UDC) with enthusiasm and approval.
+At a meeting of the UDC at Hot Springs, Arkansas, in 1898, it took the assemblage by storm, and a committee was appointed by the President to develop designs.
+Mrs. Erwin preferred to remain in the background.
+She was placed on the committee, but withdrew.
+At the next annual meeting in Richmond, Virginia, the emblem proposed by Sarah E. Gabbett, of Atlanta, was adopted; while at the same time, the office of Custodian of the Cross of Honor was bestowed upon Gabbett.
+Miss Rutherford, of Athens, served in place of Mrs. Erwin on the committee.
+The other members were: Mrs. Sarah E. Gabbett and Mrs. Helen Plane, both of Atlanta.
+The committee was afterwards enlarged and given authority to formulate rules.
+When the idea was finally perfected, it was made to include not only veterans but also descendants of deceased Confederate soldiers and sailors.
+In compliment to Mrs. Erwin, the first Cross of Honor bestowed by the UDC was awarded to her husband, Judge Alexander S. Erwin, of Athens, on April 26, 1900, by the Athens (Georgia) Chapter.

 Charles W. Crankshaw of Atlanta, Georgia, was chosen as the contractor to produce the medal.
 Its first manufacturer was Schwaab Stamp & Seal Co. of Milwaukee, Wisconsin.
 In 1904 the contract was shifted to Whitehead & Hoag of Newark, New Jersey.

 Anna Davenport Raines was the Custodian of Crosses of Honor until her death in 1913.
 Though intended to end in 1913, after the issuance of 78,761 medals, in 1912 it was extended indefinitely.
 The program finally ended in 1959.

 Eligibility and allocation

 The Cross of Honor could only be bestowed through the United Daughters of the Confederacy.
 It could not be purchased; it was given in recognition of loyal, honorable service to the South and only a Confederate veteran could wear it.
 It was available to any branch of the Confederate military.
 Only living veterans were eligible.
 However the final award was given posthumously, in 1951 to Rear Adm.
 Raphael Semmes.
 At least 78,761 were awarded.

 Although no Civil War veterans are still living, the last verified Confederate veteran dying in 1951, Virginia Code section 18.2-176(b) remains in effect and makes it a Class 3 misdemeanor, punishable by a fine of not more than US$500, to "wear any Southern Cross of Honor when not entitled to do so by the regulations under which such Crosses of Honor are given."
 An unofficial analog of the Union's GAR Medal, its wearing was never authorized on U.S. military uniforms.